-Intel is baking new anti-malware protections into its newest mobile CPUs, in addition to upcoming server and desktop platforms.
+Intel is baking new anti-malware protections into its most recent mobile CPUs, in addition to upcoming server and desktop platforms.

-How it have protection is a nice bonus on top of all that.
+How it has protection is a nice bonus on top of all that.

 Intel says it’s been operating on CET because 2016, as it initially revealed official specifications So that Microsoft and other parties could have time to adopt it in software.